owkin/GrAIdient/Docs/Concepts/LAYER.md

 Said differently, the layer is the only object that can be handled and appended to a model.
-A layer may be composed of many internal operations (for example the batch normalization) but these operations can not be mixed into any model.
+A layer may be composed of many internal operations (for example the batch normalization) but these operations can not be mixed into any model without being previously wrapped inside a layer.

 ## Shape

 The layer shape is the equivalent of a PyTorch `Tensor`.
-It characterizes the layer internal state, the `neural structure`.
+It characterizes the layer internal state, its `neural structure`.
-For now there are only two available shapes: `1D` or `2D` that are visible in the layer name.
+For now there are only two available shapes: `1D` or `2D`.
+These suffix are often visible in the layer name itself: example `Layer1D`, `Layer2D`.

 ## API

 The layer exposes 3 main APIs:

-- forward: the direct propagation of data from the first layers to the last ones
+- `forward`: the direct propagation of data from the first layers to the last ones
-- backward: the retro propagation of gradients from the last layers to the first ones
+- `backward`: the retro propagation of gradients from the last layers to the first ones
-- forwardGC: the direct propagation of data to evaluate the gradients during the gradient checking
+- `forwardGC`: the direct propagation of data to evaluate the gradients during the gradient checking

 Each of these API can be run in the CPU or GPU.